 This site provides ideas for literacy ideas for students who have combined hearing and vision loss (deafblindness) as well as those who have low vision and blindness.
 The site includes ideas for the very diverse student population that has combined hearing and vision loss.
 Check it out!

-Begin your student's Paths to Literacy.
+Begin your student's Paths to Literacy (External Site).

 Seedlings Braille Books for Children

 Seedlings Braille Books for Children provides high quality, free and low cost Braille books for children.
 Thanks to hundreds of generous donors and dedicated, hard-working volunteers, the price of Seedlings' books remains far below actual production costs, averaging only $10 per book.

 Learn more about Seedlings Braille Books for Children (External Site).

 Dedicated to providing students with low vision or print disabilities the opportunity to access a library of over 500,000 titles through Bookshare® and the use of Spotlight Gateway.

 Tar Heel Reader is a collection of free, easy-to-read, and accessible books on a wide range of topics.
 Each book can be speech enabled and accessed using multiple interfaces, including touch screens, the IntelliKeys with custom overlays, and 1 to 3 switches.